 The 15th seminar of the Young Academics Network of the Foundation of European Progressive Studies took place in Vienna between the 6th and 9th November 2014.

 The Young Fabians presence has increased to four following our recent call for new members.
-Two new members, Hannah Iqbal (Cardiff University) and Dee Goddard (University of Kent) joined Rich Penny (University of Southampton) and new Young Fabian Chair Alexander Adranghi (University of Manchester).
+Two new members, Hannah Iqbal (Cardiff University) and Dee Goddard (University of Kent) joined Rich Penny (University of Southampton).

 The seminar focused on developing the draft papers of the working groups that were established at the 14th seminar back in July.